 Tag: School Library Development

-Nethermains Primary School – Library Refurbishment
+Nethermains PS – Library Refurbishment

 Last year we were contacted by Mrs Firth from Nethermains Primary School in Denny to give advice on book-banding their reading schemes.
-A Teams meeting and one visit to the school later and the school had signed-up for the Scottish Book Trust’s Reading Schools programme and wanted to create a school library.
+A MS Teams meeting and one visit to the school later and the school had signed-up for the Scottish Book Trust’s Reading Schools programme and wanted to create a school library.
 It’s amazing what can happen when like-minded people get together!

 At this point there was no library – it had been disbanded as the space was needed for classes – a common problem for primary schools.
 However, I could tell Mrs Firth was determined and later last year she got in touch to say she had made space for the library and could we help.